TyeMcQueen/terraform-google-certificate-map-simple/README.md

 any problems with certificate creation before you set up the load balancer that will use the certificates.

+### Support Disruption-Free Migration

+Using DNS-authorized certificates allow for disruption-free migration of HTTPS traffic.
+This was not possible before without resorting at least temporarily to customer-managed SSL certificates.

 ### Resolve Certificate Creation Problems Early

 Each certificate creation attempt will usually take about 20 minutes (or